 In direct contrast to their wonderful landscapes, villages in the Western Isles are rarely very picturesque.
 Stornoway, the only real town in the Outer Hebrides, rarely impresses.
 Many visitors, walkers and nature-watchers forsake the settlements altogether and retreat to secluded cottages and B&Bs.

 Harris, south of Lewis, is much hillier, more dramatic and much more appealing than its neighbour, its boulder-strewn slopes descending to aquamarine bays of dazzling, white sand.
 The “island” is clearly divided by a minuscule isthmus into the wild, inhospitable mountains of North Harris and the gentler landscape and sandy shores of South Harris.
-Harris also featured in our reader survey of the
+Harris also featured in our reader survey of the most beautiful places in Scotland.

 Find your accommodation on the Isle of Harris here.